colouring-cities/colouring-core/etl/README.md

 ![](screenshot/AddressBase.png)

-4. You should be then able to check out your basket and download the files
+4. You should be then able to check out your basket and download the files.
+Note: there may be multiple `.zip` files to download for MasterMap due to the size of the dataset.

 ## Prerequisites